 You may be eligible.
-NEH recognizes that there is significant overlap between the social sciences and the humanities, and our founding legislation stipulates that the agency may support work in "those aspects of the social sciences which have humanistic content and employ humanistic methods."
-Projects in such areas as anthropology, sociology, archaeology, linguistics, political science, economics, international relations, psychology, and geography may be eligible for the program, provided their methods do not rely primarily on statistical or mathematical analysis.
-If you are uncertain whether your project fits within the program's scope, please contact NEH staff for clarification.
+NEH recognizes that there is significant overlap between the social sciences and the humanities, and its founding legislation stipulates that the agency may support work in "those aspects of the social sciences which have humanistic content and employ humanistic methods."
+Projects in such areas as anthropology, sociology, archaeology, linguistics, political science, economics, international relations, psychology, and geography may be eligible for the program, provided their methods are humanistic and do not rely primarily on statistical or mathematical analysis.
+If you are uncertain whether your project fits within the program's scope, please contact NEH staff at publicscholar@neh.gov for clarification.